solomonyaw/Transport-Fare-Prices-Prediction-System/README.md

 # Functions
 There were three functions that were deployed.
 They are:

-The Train() function which The Train() function is a function that build and trains the model by executing the following:
+The Train() function which The Train() function is a function that build and trains the model.

 The Evaluate() function is used to assess the model’s performance.
 Accuracy for  example.